martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 Initial packets use the keys generated in this process.

 If packet decryption fails, see {{fallback}}.

+The server terminates the connection with a TRANSPORT_PARAMETER_ERROR under the following conditions:

+* There is a zero-length Encryption Context field, but the initial_encryption_context transport parameter is present

+* There is a non-zero-length Encryption Context field, but the initial_encryption_context transport parameter is absent or does not match the header.

+However, see {{intermediaries}} for exceptions to this transport parameter processing rule.

 # Retry Integrity Tag {#retry}